kilowhat/kilowhat.net/_extensions/rich-embeds.md

 ### Permissions

+**View API-powered Google Drive thumbnails**: controls who can see Google Drive file thumbnails when API-powered Google Drive previews are enabled (see below).

 **Use embeds in own post**: controls which users can use embeds in their posts.
 When a post is edited, it's the author of the post that is evaluated.
 If the author of a post was deleted, editing the post will cause all embeds to be removed.